Maroua-El-Imame/pands-project/README.md

 located.
 -Possible to use Cmder for running Python code (CAT).
 Same as in Vs code, navigate to the directory where the Python file is saved using the cd command.
--Cmder is mainly for command-line usage, while VS Code is where would most of coding and debugging run.
+-Cmder is primarily used for command-line operations, while Visual Studio Code is typically where most coding and debugging takes place.

-### 🔸Executuion & Implementation phase :
+### 🔸Execution & Implementation phase :
 ---
 ### <font color=#5D3FD>****1.Research****</font>

 Why IRIS dataset ?
 The Iris data set is often used in data analysis because it’s small, simple, well-organized which makes it an easy dataset to work with.
 It’s great for learning how to explore data, identify patterns, and practice analysis and visualization.